Serapieum-of-alex/pyramids/docs/datacube.rst

 - To read the rasters with a certain order, each raster has to have a date in its file name, and using the format of this name the method is going to read the file in right order.

-- the raster directory contents are
+- the raster directory contents are files with a date in each file name

 .. code:: py